Dhanuka001/corn-ecommerce/infra/README.md

 ## Deploying to the VPS

-Use the helper script so old containers are removed before a new stack is started.
-This prevents the `container name is already in use` errors that appear when `docker compose up` is run repeatedly by CI/CD.
+Use the helper script so the server always runs the latest commit from the configured branch and old containers are removed before a new stack is started.

 ```bash
 ./infra/deploy.sh